tanisha0108/Coding-Raja-Technologies-Internship/README.md

 It also tells us the spending trends and the Insights about the budget.

 ## 🎯 App Requirements

+1. requires python
-1. Ask the user to add an expense (name, category, amount)
+2. Ask the user to add an expense (name, category, amount)
-2. Save expense entries to a .csv file.
+3. Save expense entries to a .csv file.
-3. Read the file to summarise the expense totals for that month
+4. Read the file to summarise the expense totals for that month
-4. Show the user remaining budget that they can spend for the rest of the month (to stay in budget).
+5. Show the user remaining budget that they can spend for the rest of the month (to stay in budget).
-5. Plots a graph between Categories and amount spent the spending trends.
+6. Plots a graph between Categories and amount spent the spending trends.
-6. It also provides the insights
+7. It also provides the insights

 ## 💡 Recommended Project Structure